Whatever I Am, You Made Me: Pam

 Sookie goes to Fangtasia to ask for help from Pam, who is still caught up in her memories of Eric and the strange murders at the Comstock Brothel.
 Pam kicks Sookie out of Fangtasia as she recalls of her human life, which reveals numerous things.
-Pam had made love to Eric and requested that Eric make her a vampire.
+Pam had had sex with Eric and requested that Eric make her a vampire.
 However, Eric rejects her proposition telling her many things about how being a vampire is not always fun.
 Pam then commits suicide so Eric would have to turn her.
 Later, Pam senses Tara is killing herself, but is not bothered, simply cursing Tara.

 Jason

 Jason bumps into an old high school teacher, who had had sex with Jason at one point.
 She dismisses it as something that should not have happened.
 However, after Jason has sex with her again, she suggests that it is good they had sex many years ago.
-However, Jason realizes that ever since they had sex when Jason was in high school, the only good thing that Jason could do was make love, realizing he is sex-addicted.
+However, Jason realizes that ever since they had sex when Jason was in high school, the only good thing that Jason could do was have sex, realizing he is sex-addicted.
 He goes home disturbed at his new feelings and feelings for Jessica, who then comes over, revealing she smelled a person who smelled amazing.
 She chased that person, but with no luck.
 She then came over to Jason to talk and make out, but he reveals his feelings, as she suggests they talk about it.